QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 We can use style sheets to create plots with uniform styles.

-We can find a list of available style sheets by printing the attribute `plt.style.available`
+We can find a list of available styles by printing the attribute `plt.style.available`

 ```{code-cell} python3
 print(plt.style.available)
 ```

-We can also use the `plt.style.use()` method to set the style sheet.
+We can now use the `plt.style.use()` method to set the style sheet.

-Let's write a function that draws different types of graphs with a given style sheet
+Let's write a function that takes the name of a style sheet and draws different plots with the style

 ```{code-cell} python3